We began our journey in Pulaski, stopping at Walmart for a few items and Murphy to fill up with fuel.

 Sutton Service Station, Quilt benches at Pruett Stages, and Webster's barn that showcased farm equipment.

-We learned the process they used to grind corn into cornmeal at Ellen Grist Mill.
+We learned how they grind corn into cornmeal at Ellen Grist Mill.

 We saw a chicken house, an outhouse, and a smokehouse.

-We saw the Williamson Pioneer Cabin built in 1820.
-We walked through Pauline Carter Johnson Cottage Garden, and we saw growing in the garden: Tobacco, broom corn, and other vegetables.
+We saw the 1820-built Williamson Pioneer Cabin and walked through Pauline Carter Johnson Cottage Garden, where Tobacco, broom corn, and other vegetables were growing.

 It was beautiful but got increasingly hot by the afternoon.
 We ran into rain on the way home.